-- The sum of the size of all baseline data files together should be up to 100MB
+- The size of all dataset data files together should not exceed 100MB

-- The dataset must contain columns for ID and Timestamp (see entities)
+- The dataset must contain columns for ID and Timestamp.
+For more information, see Entities.

 - The first row should contain the feature/entity name

-Here's an example of what a dataset should look like, where
+Here's an example of what a dataset file should look like, where

 The most common use cases where data ingestion failures occur when the schema doesn't match.
-Make sure you use the same schema used in the uploaded dataset.
+Make The most common cases of data ingestion failure occur when the schema don’t match.
+Make sure you use the same schema for data ingestion as is used in the uploaded dataset.

-Choose how many failed transactions should occur in the selected time period before you will be notified.
+Specify how many failed transactions should occur during the selected time period in order for you to receive notification.

 Configure the alert mechanism to match your data sending method.
-If you send data in stream (records), getting alerts for a certain number of failed transactions may be less relevant than when you send a data file.
+For example, if you send data in a stream (records), getting alerts for a certain number of failed transactions may be less relevant than when you send a data file.

-There are several optional reasons for such behavior:
+There are several possible reasons for such behavior:

 - The transaction may have failed.
 Look here to find out if this is the case.